AnatolYarmalovich/GrokkingAlgorithms/README.md

 ### Here you will find algorithms from the Aditya Y. Bhargava book written in the Swift programming language

-### Be careful - not all methods do not contain a check for fullness of arrays and for null
+### Be careful - not all methods contain a check for fullness of arrays and for null